mattsherwood87/CoNNECT/docs/source/administration/booking.rst

     Dropdown menu to access week view.

-**Step 4.** The MRI Calender will show available times for specific days.
+**Step 4.** The MRI Calender will show available times for specific days (:numref:`booking_step4`).
 If a specific time is available, continue to the CoNNECT Bookings webpage to finalize booking.
 If you are not affiliated with WSU, please reach out to the CoNNECT Staff and a Booking will be made on your behalf.

+.. _booking_step4:

 .. figure:: ./_images/mri.calender.week.view.PNG
    :align:  center